Composer / Conductor Jacob Avshalomov

 to write, you’d turn it down?

-JA: Oh, sure, and
+JA: Oh, sure,

-story of Turandot, and they wanted
+of the story of Turandot, and they

-of some music that I had.
+samples of some music that I had.

-BD: Did they come
+BD: Did they

-to you because they knew of your connection with the Orient?
+come to you because they knew of your connection with the Orient?

 JA: No, I don’t